LN405Rx/PDF-Document-Reader-with-Tkinter/README.md

 - Logs are stored in the configured log file
 - All paths are relative to the application directory
 - No sensitive information is stored in the code

+## Security Best Practices

+1. **Environment Variables**:
+   - Always use `.env` for configuration
+   - Never commit `.env` to version control
+   - Use `.env.template` as a reference

+2. **File Security**:
+   - Only process PDFs you trust
+   - Regularly clean up output directories
+   - Don't store sensitive documents in project directories

+3. **Dependencies**:
+   - Keep dependencies updated
+   - Review security advisories
+   - Use specified versions in requirements.txt

+For more details, see [SECURITY.md](SECURITY.md)

 ## Usage